chriscdn/promise-timeout/README.md

 # @chriscdn/promise-timeout

-This utility wraps a promise or asynchronous function, which will reject if the wrapped promise doesn't resolve or reject within a certain amount of time.
-Otherwise, it returns the resolve or reject of the original promise.
+This utility wraps a promise or asynchronous function and will reject if the wrapped promise or function doesn't resolve or reject within a specified time limit.
+If it resolves or rejects within the given time, the utility returns the result.

-Keep in mind that a timed out promise remains pending and should still resolve or reject in the future.
-This package only provides a way to retain control if an asynchronous operation takes longer than expected.
+Keep in mind that a timed-out promise will remain pending and may still resolve or reject in the future.
+This package only allows you to maintain control over operations that take longer than expected.

 ## Installing